 Aircraft operators are responsible for operating their aircraft safely, while in compliance with Federal Aviation Regulations governing flight and Air Traffic Control instructions.
-The national and local pilot associations actively encourage their members to "fly friendly" and exercise noise abatement procedures whenever possible.
+The national and local pilot associations actively encourage their members to exercise noise abatement procedures whenever possible.

 Current and prospective residents in areas surrounding or near airports should seek to understand the aircraft noise and steps that can be taken to minimize its effects.
 Prospective home buyers should research the location of airports, flight paths and determine if aircraft noise affects their quality of life.
 The City of Scottsdale works with developers, residents and realtors regarding noise disclosure to ensure homebuyers are informed about aircraft noise and flight paths and can make an informed decision before purchasing a home.